mxhulab/cryosieve/README.md

 ## Preparation of CUDA Environment

-We recommend you install CuPy and PyTorch initially, as their installation largely depends on your CUDA environment.
-Please note, your PyTorch package should be CUDA-capable.
+We recommend installing CuPy and PyTorch initially, as their installation largely depends on the CUDA environment.
+Please note, PyTorch should be CUDA-capable.
 To streamline this process, we suggest preparing a conda environment with the following commands.

 For CUDA version <= 11.7:
 ```
 conda create -n CRYOSIEVE_ENV python=3.8 cudatoolkit=10.2 cupy=10.0 pytorch=1.10 -c pytorch -c conda-forge
 ```
 Please note that this command is tailored for CUDA version 10.2.
-For a different CUDA version, you should adjust the `cudatoolkit` version accordingly.
-You can also modify the versions of Python, CuPy, and PyTorch based on your requirements, while ensuring they meet the minimal requirements of CryoSieve.
+To accommodate a different CUDA version, adjust the `cudatoolkit` version accordingly.
+Modify the versions of Python, CuPy, and PyTorch based on requirements, ensuring compatibility with the minimal requirements of CryoSieve.

 For CUDA version >= 11.8:
 ```
 conda create -n CRYOSIEVE_ENV python=3.10 cupy=12.0 pytorch pytorch-cuda=12.1 -c pytorch -c nvidia -c conda-forge
 ```
 Please note that This command is tailored for CUDA environment version 12.1.
-For a different CUDA version, you should adjust `pytorch-cuda` version accordingly.
+For a different CUDA version, adjust `pytorch-cuda` version accordingly.

 ## Installing CryoSieve

-After preparing CuPy and PyTorch according to your CUDA environment, it is crucial to activate it before proceeding with the CryoSieve installation.
+After preparing CuPy and PyTorch, it is crucial to activate it before proceeding with the CryoSieve installation.
 ```
 conda activate CRYOSIEVE_ENV
 ```